-Lionel Birnie is a journalist, author and publisher who specialises in cycling.
+Lionel Birnie is a journalist, author and publisher who specialises in cycling and football.

 To contact Lionel, please use the contact me page.